Cross-grid dragging

 </SnapGridGroup>;How it works

-provider and a registry, so a drag that starts in one grid can be received by another.
-On drop:
+supplies that shared provider; a drag that starts in one grid is received by whichever grid

 - the source grid removes the tile and fires its